Mary Shelley (film): Plot

 One night, Shelley's creditors arrive unexpectedly, and Mary, Claire and Shelley have to flee in pouring rain.
 They take up cheap lodgings.
 Mary gives birth, but her baby does not survive for long.
 Claire announces that she is pregnant by Byron, and that he has invited them all to stay with him at a villa near Geneva.
 When they arrive, Byron makes it clear that the "invitation" is little more than Claire's wishful thinking.
 Nevertheless, he asks them to stay.

 The poor weather keeps them indoors for days, and one evening out of boredom Byron challenges the group to write a ghost story, a task which captures Mary's imagination and causes her to dream of galvanism.
 A message arrives for Shelley informing him that his wife has just drowned herself.
 Throughout the visit, Byron treats Claire with increasing contempt.
 She loses patience and confronts him, but he laughingly responds that his affair with her was a mere dalliance, "a lapse in judgement".
 He says that he will provide financially for her baby, but nothing more.

 The three return to their lodgings in England, and Mary starts to write a novel, Frankenstein.
 The stresses drive Mary and Shelley apart.
 No publisher will take the work under Mary's name as it is considered unsuitable subject-matter for a lady, but with the addition of a foreword by Shelley it is eventually accepted for anonymous publication.
 The book is a success, with Shelley initially being given the credit until he publicly discloses the name of the true author.
 The couple reconnect.

 Mary's father arranges for a second publication of her novel under her own name, ensuring that she derives an income from it.
 In the last scene of the film Mary, dressed in black, is seen walking with a young son.
 An afterword explains that Mary and Shelley had married, and that they stayed together until Shelley's death at the age of 29.
-Mary never married again.
+Mary never remarried.